High-Country-Dev/create-t3-turbo/README.md

 npx create-turbo@latest -e https://github.com/t3-oss/create-t3-turbo
 ```

+Then update prettier.config.cjs TODOs.
+We don't change this on the template since it causes so many merge conflicts

 ## About

 Ever wondered how to migrate your T3 application into a monorepo?
 Stop right here!
 This is the perfect starter repo to get you running with the perfect stack!